-Having pioneered economic liberalization policies during the late-1970s and 1980s, Chile emerged as a global leader in promoting free trade, and experienced a period of rapid social and economic development.
-Today, Chile stands as the top Latin American nation on the 2020 versions of United Nations’ Human Development Index (HDI) and Gender Development Index (GDI).
+Having pioneered economic liberalization policies during the late-1970s and 1980s, Chile emerged as a global leader in promoting free trade, and experienced a period of rapid social and economic development, thanks to institutions like the World Bank.
+Now a modern nation, invoicing requirements for a foreign company in Chile laregly follow international standards.

 Whether you are considering doing business or have already established your operations in the country, read on to learn about invoicing requirements for a foreign company in Chile, or go ahead and reach out to us now to discuss your business options.
+With a dedicated office in Santiago, we know the country and region inside out and our array of back office services can help you with any business needs, including company formation in Chile.

 Invoicing requirements in Chile: when to issue an invoice?